vbnunes/react_stream/README.md

 Learning a bit of react and redux
 ### Some packeges used:
 redux-thunk => to make requests inside redux</br>
-react-router
-axios
+react-router</br>
+axios</br>
 lodash => import a not optimezed way.
-Doing just a learning application I'm importing full lodash library using google OAuth to authorization flow
+Doing just a learning application I'm importing full lodash library</br>
+using google OAuth to authorization flow